HAL-G1THuB/jsonpiler/docs/functions/control.md

 - The third argument specifies the return type annotation.
 - The fourth argument is the function body, which is evaluated when the function is called.

-Up to 16 arguments can be defined for a single function.
 The `define` keyword also introduces a new scope.

 ```json